mattsah/pint/README.md

 );
 ```

 If you're extending an existing library, it's often the case that you may need to add members.
-Accordingly you can extend enumerators:
+Accordingly you can extend labels:

 ```pascal
 unit ContextLogger;